ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 TreeMap<String, Integer> m = new TreeMap<String, Integer>(); // keys in tree struct, sorted
 ```

+### CLASSES
+### INTERFACE
+- cannot implement any methods
+- a class can implement many interfaces, multiple inheritence
+- can not have non-final and non-static variables
+### ABSTRACT CLASS
+- can implement methods
+- no multiple inheritence
+- can have final and non-final variables, static and non-static variables

 ### IO
 ```java
 Scanner scanner = new Scanner(System.in);